 The cheesiness of the mostly aqua-based attractions leaves Splashwater lower on the list.
 Note: The Great Escape Lodge & Indoor Waterpark is technically considered a separate entity by the Six Flags system, but we’re lumping it in with Splashwater Kingdom because the resort can’t stand on its own when pitted against the bigger destinations.

 Buffalo, New York

 The massive amusement park at Darien Lake resort has passed between several owners’ hands, but Six Flags is back at the helm.
-For the 2019 season, Darien Lake will be rebranded as Six Flags Darien Lake.
-Here, you’ll find rides such as Tantrum, which can reach 52 mph, and The Predator, New York’s largest wooden roller coaster.
+In the 2019 season, Darien Lake was rebranded as Six Flags Darien Lake.
+Here, you’ll find rides such as Tantrum, which can reach 52 miles per hour, and The Predator, New York’s largest wooden roller coaster.
 The property also includes a waterpark and amphitheater, as well as camping and hotel accommodations.

 Baltimore/Washington, D.C., Maryland

 What’s great about this park is the diversity of rides (case in point, the apocalypse-themed roller coaster pictured above).
 What’s not so great is the mediocre thrill options compared to other parks.
 In our opinion, Six Flags America is middle-of-the-road when compared to the higher-ranking options.